NTHU-BCI-Nova-corp/bci-emotion-classification/README.md

 </figure>
 <br><br>
 <p>
 This last method is usually used for image classification.
-Those for image classification are usually. for 3 dimensional data (using Conv2D).
+Those for image classification are used for 3 dimensional data (using Conv2D).
 Nonetheless, 1-Dimensional Convolutional Neural Networks are also used for time sequenced data, which is exactly what we got with these statistical values and FFTs from each of the 4 channels selected.